ota-meshi/eslint-plugin-lodash-template/docs/rules/no-empty-template-tag.md

 # disallow empty micro-template tag. (ex. :ng: `<% %>`) (lodash-template/no-empty-template-tag)

-- :gear: This rule is included in `"plugin:lodash-template/best-practices"` and `"plugin:lodash-template/recommended"`.
+- :gear: This rule is included in all of `"plugin:lodash-template/best-practices"`, `"plugin:lodash-template/recommended"` and `"plugin:lodash-template/all"`.

 ## Rule Details